Two nurses have died of COVID-19 in West Virginia, Justice confirms

 CHARLESTON — Two nurses in West Virginia have died as a result of COVID-19, Governor Jim Justice confirmed Wednesday.

-Justice said a nurse employed at a Morgantown hospital, and a nurse who worked at a state-supported psychiatric hospital in Huntington, are among the latest West Virginians to die as a result of the coronavirus pandemic.
+Justice said two nurses — one from WVU’s J.W.
+Ruby Memorial Hospital in Morgantown and one from Mildred Mitchell-Bateman Hospital in Huntington — are among the latest West Virginians to die as a result of the coronavirus pandemic.

 Justice compared the struggle faced by nurses on the front-line of the pandemic to those encountered by police officers in New York City during the onset of the pandemic.